-In every area of our lives (personal, relationships, career, & health) there will be times when we feel negative emotions, such as frustrated, anger, embarrassment, disappointed, or sadness.
-These emotions can rise, to varian degrees, in both everyday situations and more rare but life-altering incidences.
-For example, you may get frustrated about traffic on your morning commute, but feel devastated to hear that one of your closest friends has passed away.
-You may feel silly when you forget to grab milk at the grocery store, but beat yourself up for months after you make the wrong investment decision.
+In every area of our lives, there will be times when we feel negative emotions such as frustration, anger, embarrassment, disappointment, and sadness.
+These emotions can rise, to various degrees in both everyday situations and life-altering incidences.
+For example, you may get frustrated about the traffic on your morning commute but feel devastated to hear that one of your closest friends has passed away.
+You may feel silly when you forget to grab milk at the grocery store but beat yourself up for months after you make the wrong investment decision.

 When negative circumstances arise, which inevitably happens, we often like to fester over the situation, verbally attack ourselves or others, and look for ways to reverse the outcome of these past events.
-To increase the levels of success, happiness, and fulfillment that we live with, however, we need to take a different approach towards dealing with negative situations and conditions.
+To increase the levels of success, happiness, and fulfillment that we live with, however, we need to take a different approach to deal with negative situations and conditions.

 Cognitive reframing is a psychological term that is used to describe the process of looking at negative people, situations, and circumstances in a different, and more life-affirming, way.
 When we consciously make the effort to look for the good in what we perceive to be negative events, we allow ourselves the opportunity to overcome personal problems more effectively and efficiently.

-You can use any event, regardless of how you initially perceived it, to your benefit by focusing your attention on finding the positives that can come out of it.
-By asking ourselves, “How can I use this to my advantage?” we can instantly shift our mindset from negative to positive.
+You can use any event to your benefit, regardless of how you initially perceived it, by focusing your attention on finding the positives that can come out of it.
+By asking yourself, “How can I use this to my advantage?” you can instantly shift your mindset from negative to positive.
 Let’s briefly look at an example of how this is possible: